 Peter's message is simple and powerful.

-I can get so focused on this day that I forget about that Day.
+I can get so consumed with this day I forget that Day.
 So I'm learning to refocus my heart.
 How?
-Each morning I am saying/praying the following:
+By using this simple morning mantra to launch a very powerful prayer:

 He is coming!